-Scavo rejoined the University of Miami’s athletic training staff as its Associate Athletic Trainer and Head Football Athletic Trainer prior to the start of the 2011 season.
+Scavo rejoined the University of Miami’s athletic training staff as its Associate Athletic Trainer and Head Football Athletic Trainer prior to the start of the 2011 season before his promotion to Associate AD.

-From 2008-11, Scavo worked as the Director of Sports Medicine Services and Head Athletic Trainer at the University of Miami Miller School of Medicine.
-With the division serving as the official sports medicine provider for the Hurricanes, Scavo worked closely with the team doctors and student-athletes — relationships that continue in his current capacity within the athletic department.
+During 2008-11, he worked as the Director of Sports Medicine Services and Head Athletic Trainer at the University of Miami School of Medicine.
+With the division serving as the official sports medicine provider for the Hurricanes, Scavo worked closely with the team doctors and student-athletes – relationships that continue in his current capacity within the athletics department.

-Scavo worked with both the New York Yankees (1981-83) and Florida Marlins (1992-96) organizations, earning Minor League Athletic Trainer of the Year honors by the Professional Baseball Athletic Trainer Society and Florida State League Class A Baseball Athletic Trainer of the Year in 1994.
+Scavo worked with both the New York Yankees (1981-83) and the Florida Marlins (1992-96) organizations, earning twin honors in 1994 as Minor League Athletic Trainer of the Year from the Professional Baseball Athletic Trainer Society, and as Florida State League Class A Baseball Athletic Trainer of the Year.
+During his time with the Marlins, he was the coordinator of Athletic Trainers and Rehabilitation Coordinator for both the Marlins’ minor and major league teams.

-Additionally, he has worked as a certified athletic trainer with the Florida High School Athletic Association (FHSAA) state wrestling tournament since 1998 and worked with USA Baseball during the 1987 Pan American Games, 1991 Olympic trials and 1994 National trials.
+Additionally, he has worked as a certified athletic trainer with the Florida High School Athletic Association (FHSAA) since 1988, and developed the FHSAA State Wrestling Sports Medicine Team that is now in its 22nd year.
+Scavo also worked with USA Baseball during the 1987 Pan American Games, 1991 Olympic Trials, and 1994 National Trials.

-Scavo is also an approved clinical instructor and has taught classes in sports medicine at both the high school and college levels since 1987.
-He served on the executive board of the Athletic Trainers of Florida for six years and has been a member of the Barry University Sports Medicine Advisory Committee since 2000.
+Vinny is an approved clinical instructor and has taught classes in sports medicine at both the high school and college levels since 1987.
+He has been a member of the Barry University Sports Medicine Advisory Committee since 2000, a representative on the MDCPS Athletic Advisory Committee for seven years and has lectured on baseball injuries in both the United States and Venezuela.